Kosovo Energy Corporation

 Kosovo Energy Corporation J.S.C.
 (Korporata Energjetike e Kosovës, abbreviated as KEK) is a company based in Kosovo engaged in generation of electricity and allied activities.
 Its capacity is estimated to be around 1480+ MW.

 History

-On 6 June 2014, the Kosovo Energy Corporation Kosovo A Power Station exploded killing two people and injuring 13 others.
+On 6 June 2014, the Kosovo Energy Corporation's Kosovo A Power Station exploded killing two people and injuring thirteen others.
 The station was then subsequently shut down.
-The cause of the explosion was due to the explosion of hydrogen tank located in a separate part of the power station from the generator.
+The cause of the explosion was due to the explosion of a hydrogen tank located in a separate part of the power station from the generator.